-Christian marriage is celebrated within this community which we call the Church.
-A priest presides at the celebration in an official capacity for the Church, but the bride and groom are the ministers of the sacrament.
+Christian marriage is celebrated within this community that we call the Church.
+A priest presides at the celebration in an official capacity for the Church, but the bride and groom are the ministers of the Sacrament.

-You have a responsibility to prepare yourselves to the best of your ability for a happy and lasting sacramental life.
+You have the responsibility to prepare yourselves to the best of your ability for a happy and lasting sacramental life.
 We offer these guidelines to help in your preparation.

-b) MARRIAGE PREPARATION COURSE: It will be necessary to take part in a preparation program.
+It will be necessary to take part in a preparation program.
 This program is designed to nourish the love relationship you share as a couple.
 Commitment, Communication and Conflict Resolution: these are the three top attributes of couples married happily for more than 25 years.
 The function of marriage preparation is to provide you with the tools that will help you live your marriage with all three of these components being strong and healthy.
 The course, led by married facilitating couples, covers a variety of topics including sacramentality of marriage, effective communication, conflict resolution, intimacy and sexuality in marriage, finances and family of origin.
 Much of the course time is spent with the two of you talking to each other.
 This is a chance to move away from the stress of the wedding plans and learn or freshen up the skills you will need for a happy marriage.
 The Marriage Preparation Course is offered by the Family Ministry Office of the Diocese of Hamilton.
-Please contact Connie Cramarossa at the diocesan office at (905) 528-7988 to register, or register on line (www.hamiltondiocese.com) Please contact the Parish Office to find out exact times for this course as it is a mandatory requirement for all couples marrying in the Catholic Church.
-Courses run on Friday evenings (approximately 7:00–9:30 pm) and Saturday (approximately 9 am–5 pm).
-Cost: $125.00 per couple (includes course materials, snacks and lunch Saturday).
+Please contact Connie Cramarossa at the diocesan office at (905) 528-7988 to register, or register online at www.hamiltondiocese.com.
+Please contact the Parish Office to find out exact times for this course as it is a mandatory requirement for all couples marrying in the Catholic Church.
+Courses run on Friday evenings (approximately 7:00–9:30 PM) and Saturday (approximately 9 AM–5 PM).
+Cost: $125 per couple (includes course materials, snacks and lunch Saturday).